The Cross Slot Story

 All of these findings were published in the international scientific literature and have never been challenged.
 They earned the team several technical innovation awards and Baker a prestigious Sir Earnest Rutherford Science and Technology medal in 1996.
 The team was a finalist in the 2010 World Technology Awards in New York and Baker was nominated for the world Food Prize in 2013 and 2014.
 He was also invited to present his findings to a special sub-committee of the US Senate in 1989 in preparation for introducing The US Food Security Act (1990).

-It was perhaps inevitable that someone would respond to Baker’s early discoveries by asking him if he had found so many faults of existing openers, why did he not design a better one?
+It was perhaps inevitable that someone would respond to Baker’s early discoveries by asking him if you have found so many faults of existing openers, why did he not design a better one?

 It seemed a reasonable question.
 Baker was part engineer and part agronomist and had invented several components of agricultural machines as a young man.
 He held a bachelor’s degree in agricultural science, a masters degree in soil science and a PhD in agricultural engineering.
 But before he designed anything resembling a new no-tillage opener, he wanted to have verifiable scientific reasons for every engineering design choice that he or his team would make.
 He did not want to leave anything to chance.
 After all, no-tillage farmers get only one opportunity (in a single pass over the field) to create suitable soil conditions for seeds and he wanted to know that each of the functions of his machines would be backed by robust science.